Major Lawrence Miller

 Through the Major Lawrence Miller Military Community Advocate (MCA) Program, many of Ohio State’s top veteran students are continuing their service to the university and their fellow veterans on campus.
 The MCA Program is a vital part of the effort to help connect fellow veterans to resources and experiences that will ensure our veteran students accomplish their new mission - academic and professional success.

 Candidates for these MCA roles must demonstrate leadership qualities, maintain their academic performance and have a plan to be effective and impactful in critical areas of need for veteran students.
 Each MCA is then assigned to offices throughout Ohio State that serve and interact with veterans on a regular basis.

-The VCA role is twofold.
+The MCA role is twofold.
 First, they help their designated office understand the challenges facing student veterans at Ohio State and develop specific plans to improve interaction between the two.
 They also develop programs that serve as outreach to fellow veteran students, the campus population at large, and the surrounding Columbus community.

 We are committed to creating an extraordinary experience for every student at Ohio State, and that certainly includes veteran students in our Buckeye Military Family.

 If you are interested in serving in a Community Advocate position, please contact Military and Veterans Services at 614-247-VETS.